-When metal clay is baked, it becomes hard and metal-like, which is fascinating.
-Here’s what mine looked as they cooled:
+When pardo clay is baked, it becomes very hard.
+Here’s how my leaves looked as they cooled:

-A couple caveats about working with metal clay are that, like I said, it can crumble.
+A couple caveats about working with this clay is that it can crumble.
 Also, toxic fumes can result during the baking process.
 Because of this, I made sure to use an old baking sheet I don’t intend to use for baking again.

 Next, score your headband with an x-acto knife to give something for the glue you’re about to use to stick to.
 Begin super gluing your cooled leaves to the headband in a laurel vine-esque pattern.
 This takes a while and is rather messy.
 I used my craft-exclusive baking sheet to protect my work table in this step.

-When my super glue dried, it made my leaves look kinda ashy, which was a huge bummer.
+When my super glue dried, it made my leaves look anything but shinily metallic, which was a huge bummer.
 Between that and the fact that my headband base was black, I wasn’t satisfied with how it looked.
 Luckily, there’s acrylic craft paint!